gabrielluizbh/OSConfig/README.md

-# Script de implantação do Encaminhamento de Eventos no Windows.
+# Script de implantação do OSConfig.

 **Conteúdo:**